Modules and Bioinformatics Software¶

 - use Docker on a laptop or desktop machine to build a Docker container for your software

-- push that container to Dockerhub or another Docker container registry use Shifter on Cori, Edison or Denovo to pull that image to the NERSC Shifter registry
+- push that container to Dockerhub or another Docker container registry and use Shifter on Perlmutter to pull that image to the NERSC Shifter registry

 - use Shifter on a batch node to run that container, and perform useful work

 Anaconda virtual environments allow you to install software in a clean and reproducible manner.
 See this the training page for more information about using Anaconda at NERSC.
-Note that while Anaconda started life as a python package manager, now R, Perl and many other computing languages and associated modules can also be installed using it.
+Note that while Anaconda started life as a Python package manager, now R, Perl and many other computing languages and associated modules can also be installed using it.
+For more information about using Python at NERSC, please see our Python documentation.